oceanhackweek/oceanhackweek.github.io/ohw22/applicants.md

 ### Q: I don't know the first thing about version revision/control systems.
 Can I still apply?

 During the hackweek we will use Git and GitHub but you are not expected to be an expert on it.
-Again we recommend the [Software Carpentry lessons](https://swcarpentry.github.io/git-novice/) for git.
+In previous years we have offered refresher in the week prior to the actual OHW event.
+The organizing committee is deciding whether we can offer this in OHW22.
+You are welcome to check back here for this info, but we want to emphasize that nothing is better than trying it yourself first -- we recommend the [Software Carpentry lessons](https://swcarpentry.github.io/git-novice/) for learning git basic.

 Note that we will require you to create a [GitHub account](https://github.com/) before completing the application.